 Owners of property in New York have a legal obligation to make sure it is safe and, in turn, adequately warn people when unsafe conditions are present.
 When ice, cracked pavement, and other hazards cause injuries to a person, compensation could be available through the help of one of our premises liability lawyers in White Plains.
 Slip and fall accidents often happen without warning, and the consequences they bring are often too much to bear.
 Let us take on the burden of speaking to opposing insurance companies and handling your case while you concentrate on healing.
 Contact us for a free case evaluation today.

 Construction work is dangerous, particularly in New York.
-Although state and federal laws require a safe construction site, unfortunately people are seriously injured in construction accidents in New York every day.
+Although state and federal laws require a safe construction site, unfortunately people are seriously injured in construction accidents, such as scaffolding injuries and ladder injuries, in New York every day.
 At Lever & Ecker, PLLC, we will stand up for the rights of construction workers, and make certain that they are treated fairly.

 After suffering injuries in a workplace accident, many people return to work as if nothing happened to them.
 Many workers feel like they can’t mention or complain about their injuries because they fear taking time away from work will create a problem with their bosses.
 This is not right, and this is what workers compensation is for.
 Workers compensation payments allow employees to spend time recovering at home without losing pay.
 Many companies, however, are reluctant to pay these benefits in many cases.
 That is where the experienced lawyers at Lever & Ecker, PLLC, come in.
 We can help you obtain the workers compensation benefits that you deserve.